shreyaslabh/DataSec.AI/README.md

 * Redis is used for in-memory caching of Masking logic, Request & Response Configurations, User ID Management
 * Flask framework is used to develop the Configuration Software
 * PostgreSQL Database is used for the purpose of RDBMS
-* SpaCy's Presidio Analyzer Engine is leveraged to detect and anonymized the sensitive PII data from requests and responses
+* SpaCy's Presidio Analyzer Engine is leveraged to detect & anonymize PII from requests and responses

 ## Demo